 In short, this study revealed something that many salespeople already subconsciously know: Time is the enemy of sales.

-The huge difference waiting an hour or even a few minutes can make in conversion rates is hard to ignore.
-This research suggests that response time is more important to increasing sales than almost any other factor.
+The impact of waiting an hour or even a few minutes for conversion rates is hard to ignore.
+This research suggests that speeding up your response times is more likely to increase sales than almost any other factor.